MAPFRE

 In fact, there is major confusion between the different concepts related to this type of investment, which, in many cases, are used interchangeably despite not being exactly the same.
 This would be the case of responsible, sustainable and impact investments, for example.

-With a view to organizing these classifications, in June 2020 the European Union (EU) approved the taxonomy of sustainable economic activities, a guide that “helps investors and companies to identify which projects (adversely) affect the climate and the environment”, as explained by the EU on its website.
+With a view to organizing these classifications, in June 2020 the European Union (EU) approved the Taxonomy Regulation of sustainable economic activities, a classification system aimed at clarifying and classifying which investments and economic activities are environmentally sustainable, for which six environmental objectives have been established.

 Likewise, on 10 March 2021, the Sustainable Finance Disclosure Regulation (SFDR) entered into force, included in the EU Action Plan on sustainable finance.
+It aims to achieve greater transparency on the part of financial agents.
+It establishes standards for the publication of extra-financial information in order to better assess the level of sustainability of financial products.
 The standard applies to all European financial institutions and its objective is for them to classify mutual funds according to the sustainable profile of each company in which they invest.

-It establishes a classification broken down into three articles.
+It establishes different transparency obligations according to the classification, broken down into three articles.
 The vehicles under article six have no sustainability objectives.
 This section may include funds that have not had ESG considerations in the investment decision-making process, as well as those that include companies from sectors that are currently excluded, such as tobacco or coal mining.

-Those classified under article eight are those that “promote sustainable activities”, in other words, they invest in economic activities that promote the environmental and social characteristics set out in the prospectus, although it is also open to investing in companies that do not meet the ESG criteria.
+Those classified under article eight are those that “promote sustainable activities”, in other words, they invest in economic activities that promote the environmental and social characteristics set out in the prospectus.

-Finally, vehicles classified as article nine are vehicles that have a positive environmental and social impact that must be explicitly defined.
-This article covers the most sustainable funds, so the demands are also higher: they must explain what their investment goals are, how they intend to achieve the stated results and how they will measure these results through sustainability-related metrics.
+Finally, vehicles classified as article nine are products with a primary focus on sustainable investment, those which have a positive environmental and social impact that must be explicitly defined.
+This article covers the most sustainable funds, so the demands of disclosure are also higher: they must explain what their investment goals are, how they intend to achieve the stated results and how they will measure these results through sustainability-related metrics.

 However, the regulations in this field do not seem to be helping to promote sustainable vehicles enough, given the difficulty of measuring the impact of each investment.